Jahazielvaz/3-js-array-cardio/ReadMe.txt

 -.textContent : Allows to get the text values inside a property or set of properties.

+-.split(", ") : The split function allows you to split a string into an array of strings.
+I previously had a hard time knowing how to get it to split where I wanted it to split, but it turns out that you give it the criteria inside the string by just showing it what you want.
+For example, in this particular example, it would split right after the comma and the space.

 LIST OUT THE ARRAY COMPONENTS WE'VE BEEN PRACTICING
 - Filter() : Allows you to access certain records, based on the chosen criteria
 - Map() : Allows you to execute a function in each of the values in an array, and then returns a new array with all the changes to all the values.